TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE

 For instance, if there are 10 subjects in the given dataset, the training and validation procedure would be conducted 20 times.
 The second experiment is the leave-one-subject-out across different datasets.
 The leave-one-subject-out scheme across different datasets is that one subject data from each dataset is used as a test set and another subject data from each dataset is used as a validation dataset while the rest data from each dataset are used as a training set.
 We selected common activity classes, sensor positions, and sensor data types among different datasets.
+The subject labels are given from each dataset.
+For example, the Opportunity dataset has 4 subjects, PAMAP2 8 subjects, and MHEALTH 10 datasets.
+We set the subject labels of the opportunity to the global labels from 0 to 3, the subject labels of PAMAP2 to the global labels from 4 to 11, and the subject labels of MHEALTH to the global labels from 12 to 21.
 The evaluation was repeated two times on each test set.

 To evaluate and compare the performance of the proposed method with others, we adopted three evaluation metrics, which are used in various human activity recognition studies\cite{ordonez2016deep, bai2020adversarial}: accuracy $acc$, weighted F1-score $F_w$, and macro F1-score $F_m$.